by Dr. C.H. Weaver M.D. updated 8/2021

 - Tarlox (tarloxitinib), for EGFR and Exon 20 insertion mutations.

-- Amivantamb (JNJ-6372) is an investigational, fully human EGFR and mesenchymal epithelial transition (MET) bispecific antibody with immune cell-directing activity.
-Amivantamab targets the Exon 20 mutation - the third most prevalent EGFR mutation in NSCLC
+- Rybrevant (Amivantamb - JNJ-6372) is a fully human EGFR and mesenchymal epithelial transition (MET) bispecific antibody with immune cell-directing activity.
+Amivantamab targets the Exon 20 mutation - the third most prevalent EGFR mutation in NSCLC.
+Rybrevant is the first bispecific antibody to target both EGFR and MET and received FDA approval for use in adult patients with NSCLC who harbor EGFR exon 20 insertion mutations.

 The results demonstrating the effectiveness of Tagrisso included 2 clinical trials that involved 411 patients with advanced NSCLC who had the EGFR T790M mutation.
 Their cancer had progressed following treatment with a standard EGFR inhibitor.
 All patients were treated with Tagrisso.